TownyAdvanced/TownyResources/README.md

     - These dynamics will naturally encourage the development of active and competitive nations.
 4. Assists **Trading**
     - By turning individual towns into centres for the production of specific goods, natural trading activities are encouraged.
+5. Reduces **Grind**
+    - Repetitive multi-hour grinds are largely eliminated.
+    - Before, a multi-hour grind could grant a player a significant competitive advantage over other players, *TownyResources* imposes limits and effectively tells such players to **STOP** after a certain time.
+    - First, this is good for player mental health.
+    - Second, expending extra effort for resource advantage is still possible, but more varied and interesting activities are required e.g. farming multiple varieties of crops, cave explorations, ruins exploration, trading.
 5. Assists **Roleplaying**
     - By giving each town a "signature" set of resources, this helps to develop the character of each town.